Saif045/Spotify/README.md

 # Spotify
-Welcome to the repository for our Spotify clone built with React, Tailwind CSS, Vite,  Redux Toolkit and Shazam api.
+Welcome to the repository for our Spotify clone built with React, Tailwind CSS, Vite,  Redux Toolkit and Shazam API.

 Installation